 - Granted “on leave” status

-Non-UW Students: Non-UW work study students may be hired into job code 11836 (Student Assistant), and non-UW nursing students may be hired into job code 11835 (Nursing Technician).
-Non-UW students employed in these job profiles are not subject to the 950-hour limit on temporary employment, and may be eligible to participate in the PERS 2 or PERS 3 retirement plan.
+Non-UW Students: Non-UW work study students may be hired into job code 11836 (Assistant – Non-UW Student Work Study), and non-UW nursing students may be hired into job code 11835 (Nursing Technician – Non-UW Student).
+While considered temporary hourly employees, non-UW students employed in these job profiles are not subject to the 950-hour limit on temporary employment, and may be eligible to participate in the PERS 2 or PERS 3 retirement plan.

-Non-UW students who are not work study eligible or who are not nursing students may be employed as a regular temporary hourly employee using the classified job profile that most closely matches the work to be performed.
+Other non-UW students who are not work study eligible or who are not nursing students may be employed as a temporary hourly employee using the classified job profile that most closely matches the work to be performed.
 With the advance approval from HR Operations, it may be appropriate to use Temporary Staff Helper job profile for such positions.